steam3d/MagicPods-Windows/README.md

 * **Battery Indicator**: Displays the battery level of AirPods, Galaxy Buds, and most other Bluetooth headphones — in the app, system tray, Windows 11 widget, and Windows 10 live tile.
 * **Ear Detection**: Automatically pauses playback when you remove an earbud and resumes when you put it back in.
-* **Seamless Audio Switching**: Automatically routes audio to your PC speakers when both earbuds are removed — works with AirPods, select Beats models, and Galaxy Buds.
+* **Seamless Audio Switching**: Automatically routes audio to your PC speakers when both earbuds are removed — works with AirPods, some Beats models, and Galaxy Buds.
 * **iPhone-Style Popup Animation**: Shows an animated popup when opening the case — similar to iOS.
-Compatible with all AirPods models and select Beats headphones.
+Compatible with all AirPods models and some Beats headphones.
 * **VoiceOver**: Reads notifications aloud on Windows 10 and 11 — works offline without an internet connection.
 * **Audio Streaming**: Turn your PC into a wireless speaker: stream audio from your iPhone, Nintendo Switch, or any other Bluetooth device.
 * **Hotkeys**: Use customizable hotkeys to quickly manage headphone connections, noise control modes, audio output, Bluetooth, and VoiceOver on Windows 10 and 11.